Summer Reading for PAP / AP English Courses

 Assignment 2 Article

+Choose an article from a magazine or newspaper either in print or online.
+The article topic can be anything from politics to sports to science, but must be school appropriate to present to class.
 Use the format below to answer the questions about your article.
-This must be typed and spaced accordingly as noted below..
-Include a copy of your article.
-DUE DATE: First week of school.
+This must be typed and spaced accordingly as noted below.
+Print your assignment and a copy of your article.
+DUE DATE: August 31.

 Example: Britt, Donna.
 "A Unique Take on Beauty."
 The Washington Post.
 WP Company, 17 Sept.
 1999.
 Web.
 28 Mar.
 2017.